 Distributed tracing tools work with a wide variety of applications and programming languages, so developers can incorporate them into virtually any system and view data through one tracing application.

-With applications consisting of different coding languages, distributed microservices, and written by people all over the globe, it helps to have an open vendor agnostic framework you can use to instrument your applications.
+With applications consisting of different coding languages, distributed microservices, and written by people all over the globe, it helps to have an open vendor-agnostic framework you can use to instrument your applications.

 Jaeger and Zipkin are two popular open-source request tracing tools, each with similar components: a collector, datastore, query API, and web user interface.

 Both work like this: Outgoing requests are traced along with the application.
 The collector then records and correlates the data between different traces and sends it to a database where users can query and analyze it via the UI.
+The tools help with the 3 phases of request tracing - instrumentation, propagation, and collection and analysis, which together enable tracking and understanding the flow of requests across services.

 Jaegar and Zipkin are differentiated by their architecture and programming language support — Jaeger is implemented in Go, Zipkin in Java.
 Zipkin supports virtually every programming language with dedicated libraries for Java, Javascript, C, C++, C#, Python, Go, Scala, and others.
 Jaeger’s supported-language list is shorter: C#, Java, Node.js, Python, and Go.